sabidhasan/courses/notes/nest-js/nestjs.md

 ## Models

-A model is the way that data is expected to be on a server.
+A model is a simple non-database way that data is expected to be on a server.
 Models can be defined in two ways, and in either case, they are POJOs:

 1. Classes
 2. Interfaces

 An interface is easier/simpler to define, but it is lost after compilation.
 To define something as a model, nothing special is needed; rather, the model is there to help in typing things coming from the DB.

+For persistent data, we use **entities** and **repositories** to interact with the database.